FgForrest/Postfix-Deliverability-Analytics/README.md

         -  rotated-file-pattern = "mail\\.log\\.(\\d{1,3}).*"
         -  max-file-size-to-index : 1000

-SMTP client setting
+Mail client settings
 ----

 Client applications must identify themselves so that PDA is able to associate message queues with corresponding smtp clients.
-  - there are 2 ways how to do that
+There are 2 ways how to do that:
   - **simple** : override Message-ID header with value of this format :
 ```
 "<" + "cid".hashCode() + '.' + id + '.' + RND.nextInt(1000) + '@' + clientId + ">"
 ```

    - **complicated** : consists in adding a new header "client-id" to a message and setting up postfix to log these headers so that PDA can see that.
 Header_checks and logging requires creating a configuration file /etc/postfix/maps/header_checks which makes postfix log messages that have a "client-id" MIME header
 ```
 "/^client-id:.* / INFO"
 ```

-Syslog setting
+Syslog settings
 ------

-Syslog is logging timestamps without miliseconds which is not quite useful
+Syslog is logging timestamps without miliseconds which is not quite useful.
+In /etc/rsyslog.conf :
-  - /etc/rsyslog.conf
    - define MailLogFormat template
 ```
 $template MailLogFormat,"%timegenerated:1:4:date-rfc3339% %timegenerated:1:6:date-rfc3164-buggyday% %timegenerated:12:23:date-rfc3339% %source% %syslogtag%%msg%\n"
 ```

    - tell syslog to use template MailLogFormat for logging into mail.* log files
 ```
 mail.*              -/var/log/mail.log;MailLogFormat
 ```

-Logrotate setting
+Logrotate settings
 ------

 Logrotate is periodically rotating log files so that the log file will be renamed and compressed as follows :